 The thought of this conversation may be uncomfortable for some people but should the situation arise knowing a person's wishes will help to reduce the stress of an already challenging time.
 If the person you care for has an advance care plan, make sure you let hospital staff know about it as they will use the advance care plan to help make decisions about medical treatment.

 You can check with ward staff about who can visit the person you care for and when they can visit (visiting hours).
 Let family and friends know visiting hours as well as the patient's condition.
 One family member doing this is preferable to many ringing and asking the same thing.
-We also suggest that too many visitors may be overwhelming and to manage visitors.
+Too many visitors may be overwhelming so we suggest you try to limit the number of visitors at any one time.

 When you visit, make sure you wash your hands and please don't visit if you are sick.

-Washing your hands is the simplest and single most important way to reduce the spread of infection.
-Doing your bit will help us to do ours.
+Washing your hands is a simple and single most important way to reduce the spread of infection.
 Alcohol-based hand rub stations are found at the main entrances of our hospitals, at the entrance to wards and at the bedside.

-- encourage visitors to wash their hands when entering and leaving the ward and ask them not to visit if they are sick
+Wash your hands, with either alcohol-based hand rub or soap and water, before meals and after going to the toilet and encourage visitors to wash their hands when entering and leaving the ward and ask them not to visit if they are sick.

 All staff should clean their hands before and after touching a patient and their surroundings.

 All hospital grounds are smoke-free.
 Patients and visitors must leave the grounds to smoke (Smoke-free Environment Act 2000).
-If the person you care for smokes, talk to our staff about Nicotine Replacement Therapy.
-For help to quit smoking call the Quitline on 13 78 48 or visit Quit for Good.
+If the person you care for smokes, talk to our staff about nicotine replacement therapy.
+For help to quit smoking call the Quitline on 13 78 48 or visit

 Coming into RNSH from Rural Areas - We know that coming to hospital can be a challenging time, especially for rural visitors.
 In a large city like Sydney it can be difficult to locate local amenities, accommodation and services such as chemists, shops, accommodation, transport and medical centres.
 This guide may assist rural visitors with navigating and finding their way around Royal North Shore Hospital and its local area.

-Discharge Checklist - For Carers and families - things to consider when the person you care for is leaving hospital.
+- For carers and families - things to consider when the person you care for is leaving hospital.

 Help for non-English speakers

-At RNSH we have the Carer's Centre which is in the main foyer.
-At Hornsby there will be a Carer's Centre in the new hospital opening 2020, and in coming years also at Ryde.
-To contact the Carer Support Service please call 9462 9488.
+At Royal North Shore Hospital we have a carers centre which is in the main foyer of the hospital.
+At Hornsby Hospital there will be a carers centre in the new hospital and in coming years at Ryde Hosptal.
+To contact the carer support service call

 Other resources from NSW Health